diazrenata/replicate-becs/README.md

 - Why replicate
   - Macroecology could benefit a lot from replication efforts.
 Highly statistical, potentially very sensitive to modeling assumptions.
   - Barriers to replication are (in principle) lower: data are often available online; methods are generally computational rather than empirical.
 We just need to write some code, not re-run an expensive experiment.
   - Online, version controlled open source projects are relatively new.
-Most foundational work in macroecology was conducted before coding was the norm, let alone a GitHub project.
+Most foundational work in macroecology was conducted before coding was the norm, let GitHub projects.
 By bringing them online, we can better
     - prevent data/analysis rot
-    - support high standards of replicabile, open science, from the roots of the field on up
+    - support high standards of replicable, open science, from the roots of the field on up
     - be specific about assumptions, idiosyncracies in data, limitations of past analytical methods that contribute to our foundational knowledge
     - make explicit comparisons of new results to old ones - new data, improved methods
 - Why replicate this specifically